ericcxie/glance/README.md

 ## What is Glance?

-_Glance is a modern AI-powered social summarization tool that provides intelligent analysis of public X (Twitter) users' recent tweets.
-It helps you understand their interests, mood, and current topics without scrolling through endless timelines._
+_Glance is an AI-powered tool that distills any public X (Twitter) user's recent tweets into a concise, insightful summary.
+In seconds, it reveals their interests, tone, and current focus—perfect for networking, outreach, research, or hiring.
+You can also ask follow-up questions to dive deeper into what someone’s been talking about, without ever scrolling through their timeline._

 ## Getting Started

 ### Environment Variables

-Create a `.env.local` file in the root directory with the following variables:
+Create a `.env` file in the root directory with the following variables:

 ```env
 # X (Twitter) API v2 Bearer Token